 Kate worked as an individual, family and group therapist for 29 years at an outpatient hospital mental health clinic for children, adolescents and their families who experienced complex mental health concerns.
 She specializes in the areas of trauma, anxiety and depression, externalizing behaviours, attachment and relationship issues, family violence, and acute concerns.
 In addition, Kate offered extensive consultation and numerous workshops to community partners.
 Kate currently has an active private practice where she works with youth, adults and their families.

-Washington holds a BA in anthropology from the University of Lethbridge and an MSW from Laurier.
+Washington holds a BA in anthropology from the University of Lethbridge and an MSW from Wilfrid Laurier University.
 They are a registered social worker and work as the program coordinator and a therapeutic counsellor at OK2BME program at KW Counselling Services.
 Wash is a gender queer person, comfortable with they/them pronouns, open and interested in helping people meet their goals, enjoy life and increase self-knowledge.
-In therapy, Wash uses a client-centred, anti-oppressive and trauma informed model.
+In therapy, Wash uses a client-centered, anti-oppressive and trauma informed model.
 Wash has experience supporting youth who are LGBTQ+ who may be questioning or thinking about their gender or sexual identity, coming out or struggling with mental health or substance use/addiction issues, as well as family issues.

 OK2BME is a set of free, supportive services for LGBTQ+ identified children, teens and their families in Waterloo region.
 The OK2BME program consists of three unique areas including confidential counselling services, an OK2BME youth group for individuals 13 to 18 as well as public education, consulting and training around LGBTQ+ issues.

-During her 20 years in the addictions field, Sylvie has worked in several areas in the continuum, including withdrawal management, harm reduction, methadone maintenance and short- as well as long-term residential treatment.
-In her current role, she provides individual and group counselling to people struggling with substance use/abuse as well as gambling, video gaming and excessive electronic use.
-She also helps support family members who have loved ones dealing with these issues.
-Sylvie has also greatly enjoyed working with university students who are struggling with substance use or have family who members who are struggling with substances.
-She is active in various committees within her community including harm reduction, domestic violence, sexual assault and human trafficking.
+For over 20 years, and in various settings, Sylvie's work has included supporting those struggling with substance use, addiction and mental health challenges.
+In a full-time role in an outpatient community program, she provides individual and group counselling to people struggling with substance use as well as gambling, video gaming and overuse of technology.
+In addition, she helps support family members who have loved ones coping with these issues.
+Sylvie immensely enjoys working with university students who are struggling with substance use or have family members who are struggling with substances.
+Sylvie presents education sessions to various clients, the community and other health professionals.

 Barbara is a leader in children’s mental health and well-being with over 25 years’ experience in the field.
 Her training and knowledge of the impact of child and youth trauma has been a strong focus during her career as well as the interconnections between staff wellness and organizational trauma and stress.
 Barbara is currently the Mental Health Lead with the Waterloo Region District School Board, influencing the education system as it attends to student mental wellness.
 Her work in part is focused on equipping staff with resources for implementing everyday practices in schools such as mindfulness, self-regulation strategies and other universal practices to incorporate well-being into student’s lives.